 In 1953, Bettie began to take acting lessons at the Herbert Berghorf Studio, leading to several roles on stage and television.
 Appearing on a broad spectrum of pieces such as The United States Steel Hour, Sunday Costs Five Pesos, and acting and dancing in a feature-length burlesque film Striporama in which she was given a brief speaking role.
 These featured exotic dance routines featuring Bettie, Lili St. Cyr and Tempest Storm.
 All were risqué, but again none showed explicit content or nudity.

-In 1954, during one of her annual holidays to Florida, Bettie met photographers Jan Caldwell, H.W Hannau and Bunn Yeagar.
+In 1954, during one of her annual holidays to Florida, Bettie met photographers Jan Caldwell, H.W Hannau and Bunny Yeagar.
 At this time, she was the top pin-up model in New York.
 Yeagar, who was a former model and now aspiring photographer, signed Bettie for a photo session at the now-closed wildlife park Africa USA in Boca Raton.

 The Jungle Bettie shots from this shoot are easily her most celebrated.
 The leopard print Jungle Girl outfit, along with most of her lingerie by Bettie herself, and the shots include nudes with a pari of cheetahs.